Up Your Game

 You just need to be better than you are now.

 Tomassi's breakdown is valuable because it identifies the specific errors that are holding most players back.
+It's not that people don't know how to hit an overhead smash in pickleball.

 It's that they're making the same three mistakes over and over, and nobody's ever pointed them out.

+Once you start thinking about your smash differently, you'll notice the change immediately.
 Your opponents will start backing up when they see the ball go up.
 They'll start missing more returns.
-And you'll start winning more points.

 That's the power of understanding the fundamentals.